LearnZone has two different types of assignment activity type that you are likely to come across.

-If you have already had a good click around for the assignment and you can’t locate it, it could be for a number of reasons.
+If you have already had a good look around for the assignment and you can’t locate it, it could be for a number of reasons.
 It could be that it doesn’t exist yet, or that it’s hidden.
-Please contact your lecturer to ask them where the assignment is located.
+Please contact your teacher to ask them where the assignment is located.

 I can't submit my work.

 Depending on how your lecturer has setup the assignment you should be able to either use the online text editor or submit a file.
 If you can’t see the ‘Add Submission’ button, check that the assignment start date has passed.
 If not, you will need to contact your lecturer or wait for the date to pass.